openztcc/openzt/CONTRIBUTING.md

 # Contributing

+## Running OpenZT

+Zoo Tycoon already loads dll files that start with `lang`, when developing it can help to run openzt-loader so logs are piped back to a console rather than a text file and to speed up testing by automatically launching the game with a new openzt.dll build.
+Openzt-loader expects to be in the same parent directory as openzt, you can then run `cargo +nightly run --release --target=i686-pc-windows-msvc -- --listen --resume` this will compile openzt-loader, openzt and run openzt-loader which injects the openzt.dll into Zoo Tycoon (assuming Zoo Tycoon is installed in the default directory on a 64bit windows install)

+### Running OpenZT-console

+OpenZT-console does not need to be run from the same parent directory as it connects via a socket, simple run `cargo run` from the openzt-console directory after openzt has been launched.
+Openzt-console will work whether you have used openzt-loader or manually installed openzt.

 ## Assets

 Do not commit any assets from Zoo Tycoon, this includes config files and decompiled code.
 OpenZT is a complete reimplementation and does not use any code or assets from the original.

+Assets from mods (that are original creations and not modifications of Zoo Tycoon assets or assets from other games, including models from other games rendered into sprites) may be added for testing or use in a OpenZT feature with permission from the creator, credit to said creator must also be given (for now a CREDIT.md file should be created, once custom OpenZT credits are created they should be mentioned there too).

 ## Project layout and import modules